 Copyrighting Your Work.
 Understanding The Rights To Your Copy.

 Congratulations!
-Completing your project was no small feat.
-You poured your heart and soul onto the once blank space and now it’s time to alert the world of your accomplishment.
-But first, you want to be sure no one else runs off with your creative work.
+Completing your project wasn’t easy.
+You poured your heart and soul into the once blank space and now it’s time to let the world know it’s here.
+But first, you want to make sure no one else runs off with your hard work.

-Well, you can relax, at least for the moment.
-Because, you are already protected … sort of.
-The United States copyright law protects authors and artists against would-be infringers immediately upon the completion of their efforts.
+Well, you can relax a little, at least for the moment.
+Because you’re already protected - sort of.
+The United States copyright law protects authors and artists against would-be infringers immediately upon the completion of their work.
 The copyright clause in our United States Constitution empowered Congress to “promote the progress of science and useful arts, by securing for limited times to authors and inventors the exclusive right to their respective writings and discoveries.”
 United States Constitution, Article I, Section 8, Clause 8 (1787).
-Further, the Copyright Act of 1790 and its succession of updates has been instrumental in protecting so many creative minds and milestone discoveries throughout our nation’s history.
+Further, the Copyright Act of 1790 and its succession of updates have been instrumental in protecting so many creative minds and milestone discoveries throughout our nation’s history.

 The policy behind copyright law is to foster fluidity and the progression of the exchange of information.
-The policy further intends to help others benefit from useful arts and sciences, and to motivate the creators thereof with exclusive license to retain the financial interests in their endeavors.
-Your new work is one worthy of such protection!
+The policy further intends to help others benefit from useful arts and sciences and to motivate those creators by providing license to retain financial interests in their endeavors.
+Your new work is worthy of such protection!

 The United States Copyright Office offers some amazing services for those who want to make a contribution to the literary world.
-Through their portal, you can submit a deposit of your work to amplify your copyright protection.
-The process accomplishes two distinct missions: First, in the event of infringement litigation, it will allow you to prove that you are indeed the author of your work; and secondly, it enhances the government’s own collection of works.
+Through their platform, you can submit your work to boost your copyright protection.
+The process accomplishes two distinct missions: First, in the event of infringement litigation, it will allow you to prove that you are indeed the author of your work; and second, it enhances the government’s own collection of works.
 This registration is vital to an infringement case, should you need to bring one.
-Plus, you may be entitled to additional damages not easily quantified or recoverable but-for the statutory scheme you engaged by registering.
+Plus, you may be entitled to additional damages not easily quantified or recoverable if you decided not to register.

 This means that even though you are automatically protected upon completion of your work and even went the extra mile to properly register, some will still be able to use it with impunity under some rather broad exemptions to your copyright protection.
 Federal courts have ruled that there is no infringement in cases where they can answer the following in a light favorable to the defending party: